dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 `getToolbarControlsRight()`  | Grants access to the items on the right of the `Toolbar`

 ### `WorkbenchModule`
-The `WorkbenchModule` also provides optional functionality.
+The `WorkbenchModule` also provides useful functionality.
 It is possible to add `ToolbarItems` to the toolbar of the module (just like in the workbench):

 Method (WorkbenchModule)    | Description